Maroochy Shire Achievers Award 2003

 AWARDS: Australia Day Award Nomination, Best Dance Award Adelaide Fringe Festival, Critics Choice/Audience Choice and Sunshine Coast Council Anywhere Award Metemorphoses.

-Chloe Lanham-Associate Artist/Producer
+Chloe Keating-Associate Artist/Producer

-Chloe is and performer and theatre maker currently working independently in the UK and Australia.
+Chloe is a performer and theatre maker currently working independently in the UK and Australia.
 She completed her dance degree from Queensland University of Technology in Australia, and has recently gained a Masters in Theatre from Coventry University in the UK.
 She has worked as a performer for various artists in including Collusion, LissaJane Dance, Prying Eye productions and OutKast Opera Company.
 She has also worked commercially for large touring productions of Doctor Who’s Symphonic Spectacular and The Heard as part of GOMA’s Festival season.
 Throughout her MA she worked with Frantic Assembly developing a devised piece for the Lyric Hammersmith theatre in London in 2017.
 Chloe has recently created a new physical theatre show ‘My name is Sam’ under a newly established theatre company Sticky Toffee Theatre.
 And has begun working as a movement director for theatre groups throughout the UK.

 Ever since its inception Chloe has performed for LJ Projects in both the critically acclaimed Vincent from 2014-2019 and 2018 Antithesis.
 As of 2019 Chloe joins LJ Projects as Associate Artists and Producer.
-She looks forward to the exciting year ahead.